PGLSanchez/EMBL-files/HCR-probes/README.md

 This repository contains the .txt files listing probes for hybridization chain reaction to detect RNA in mouse embryos.
 Filenames indicate the target RNA and the probe hairpin.
-Related protocol can be found [here](dx.doi.org/10.17504/protocols.io.7pyhmpw){:target="_blank"}.
+Related protocol can be found <a href="dx.doi.org/10.17504/protocols.io.7pyhmpw" target="_blank">here</a>.